yuroitaki/neural-network-basic/README.md

+# Disclaimer
+This is a forked project from [Michael Nielsen's](https://github.com/mnielsen/neural-networks-and-deep-learning).

 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks